 Wild wormwood, felon herb, sailors tobacco, travellers herb,

 — Anti-anxiety, anti-inflammatory, aphrodisiac.
-Useful for opening the heart, fear, shock with emotional heat, disconnection, or blocked or anxious heart.
+Useful for opening the heart, for fear, shock, disconnection, or blocked or anxious heart.

 Golden poppy, California sunlight, cup of gold.